-A. Bring a copy of your dog’s current rabies vaccination paperwork to the Finance Department at the Civic Center.
+A. Bring a copy of your dog’s current rabies vaccination paperwork to the Coachella Valley Animal Campus.
 If your dog is altered, that is, spayed or neutered, bring paperwork verifying this as well.
 The license for an altered dog is sold at a reduced price.

 Q. How long is a dog license good for?

 A. Licenses are sold in conjunction with the rabies vaccinations.
-A rabies vaccination can be good for up to three years so you can buy a license for up to three years.
+A rabies vaccination can be good for one or three years so you can buy a license for one or three years.
 If your dog’s rabies vaccination has expired, you will have to have your dog vaccinated prior to buying the license.

 Q. I understand that it’s required, but is there any benefit to me in getting my dog licensed?

 A. Yes, most definitely.
 Animal control impounds dogs every day that they do not know where the dog lives.
 If your dog is wearing its license, animal control will be able to look up the dog and determine where it lives.
 They can contact you and prevent the dog from having to go to the animal shelter.
 If the dog does end up going to the animal shelter, dogs that are wearing a license are held twice as long before being placed up for adoption.
 This gives the owner a chance to come in and reclaim their dog.
 In the unfortunate event that your dog gets loose and is injured or worse, a license gives animal control a way of contacting you.

 Q. My dog is an inside dog.
 Does it still have to be licensed?

 A. Yes.
 State law and the City of La Quinta make no distinction between dogs that are “inside dogs” and dogs that are “outside dogs.”
 Even “inside dogs” can get out on occasion.